KRFOSS/kali-docs/community/contribute/index.md

 ## Kali Packages

 Packaging is the core of Kali.
 Packages are what helps tools to be so easy to install, and insures they are up-to-date with no bugs.
 [Debian packaging](https://wiki.debian.org/Packaging) is a complicated thing that takes a while to learn, but if you are willing to do so can help quite a bit to know.
 Another important skill to have when packaging is knowledge of the programming language a tool is made in.
-Most tools are written in **Python, C/C++, Perl, Ruby, or Rust.**
+Most tools are written in **Python, C/C++, Perl, Ruby, Go or Rust.**

 ### Upstream Package Updates